ruadh/CSCI-E-33a_Final_Project/README.md

 This also lets us control which fields are required on the form level vs. the model level.
 A likely future enhancement would be to allow users to create accounts with limited information (basic contact info), but require more information at before they check out (terms & conditions, emergency contact info, etc.)   We can't do that if the fields are required at the model level.

+#### Gift cards for payment processing
+In my proposal, I said that checkout should:
+> Validate "payment" (using a dummy credit card number - no integration or security)

+I had originally planned to have the dummy credit card number be a hard-coded value, but instead, I decided to store it in a new table based on a GiftCard model, since this also lays the groundwork for including gift card support in the app.
+I did NOT implement any substantial validation (like numerical characters only for the card number) for this model, since that's out of scope of my proposal.

 ### Resisting scope creep
 There are some features that I did not include because they are not needed to meet my spec, but that I'd recommend adding to the requirements if I were building this for a client.